1. The virtual appliance

 You do not need the CFW file for the initial installation, as the OVA file already contains the firmware.

-• CMA file: The Checkmk software for installation in the appliance.
-Starting with appliance version 1.4.14, no Checkmk software is preinstalled in the appliance.
+CMA file: The Checkmk software for installation in the appliance.
+Starting with firmware version 1.4.14, no Checkmk software is preinstalled in the appliance.
 You also carry out the installation of the Checkmk software via the appliance web interface.
 The CMA file is available in the download area after selecting the appliance as the platform, the Checkmk edition and version.

 You will only need the CMA file after the installation has been completed — when you configure the appliance.